phogroup/pho_group_website/content/post/CSML/index.md

 ---
-title: Dr. Tan Bui is now a Co-director of the Centre for Scientific Machine Learning at the Oden Institute
+title: Dr. Tan Bui is now a Co-director of the Centre for Scientific Machine Learning at the Oden Institute.
 date: 2022-03-10
 ---